All Episodes

 Mayor Lightweight is out there calling on the public to keep the peace.

-Why isn't she out there saying, Yeah, I see the gun?
+Why isn't she out there saying, yeah, I see the gun?

 Why didn't they tell the truth?

-They shared a version of the police body cam footage where the right and left edges of the video were trimmed in such a way to literally that the portion of the video where Adam Toledo is seen holding the firearm in his right hand.
+Fake news CBS, they shared a version of the police body cam footage where the right and left edges of the video were trimmed in such a way to literally, the portion of the video where Adam Toledo is seen holding the firearm in his right hand, it's no longer visible because of their edit.

 Well, that's really telling people the truth.